myriadrf/LimeSDR_GW/docs/docs/build_project.rst

 Before building the project, you **must install** the following tools:

 - **LiteX**
+  **2025.08** version tag is required.
 Follow the official installation instructions in the `LiteX repository <https://github.com/enjoy-digital/litex>`_.

 - **SBT (Scala Build Tool)**